One head is better than two: a polynomial restriction for propositional definite Horn forgetting: The order and the algorithm

-\proof The first direction of the lemma does not require inequivalence: $F \equiv SHMIN(F)$ implies that $F$ is single-head equivalent.
+\proof The if direction of the lemma does not require inequivalence: $F \equiv SHMIN(F)$ implies that $F$ is single-head equivalent.
 Lemma~\ref{shmin-singlehead} proves that $SHMIN(F)$ is single-head.
 As a result, if $F \equiv SHMIN(F)$ then $F$ is equivalent to the single-head formula $SHMIN(F)$.

-The other direction of the lemma assumes $F$ inequivalent and single-head equivalent and proves $F \equiv SHMIN(F)$.
+The only if direction of the lemma assumes $F$ inequivalent and single-head equivalent and proves $F \equiv SHMIN(F)$.
 When $F$ is both inequivalent and single-head equivalent, Lemma~\ref{shmin-min-singlehead} proves $SHMIN(F) = MIN(F)$ and Lemma~\ref{inequivalent-min} proves $F \equiv MIN(F)$.
 Together, these two facts imply $F \equiv SHMIN(F)$.~

 A consequence of this lemma is that single-head equivalence can be computed in polynomial time on inequivalent formulae.
 The polynomial algorithm not only tells whether a single-head equivalent formula exists but produces it.
 That formula can be then fed to the forgetting algorithm, which runs in polynomial time because the formula is single-head.